jamieguinan/hlsbucket/README.md

 ## How it works, sender

-The sender code isn't part of this project, but its behavior drives hlsbucket's implementation.
+The sender code isn't part of this project (it is a [CTI script](https://github.com/jamieguinan/cti/blob/master/README.md)) but its behavior drives hlsbucket's implementation.

 The sender [muxes and segments](https://github.com/jamieguinan/cti/blob/master/MpegTSMux.c) [H.264](https://github.com/jamieguinan/cti/blob/master/RPiH264Enc.c)